-A good set of resources that also measure difficulty are these Bitcoin Difficulty charts, which not only provide a Bitcoin Hashrate vs. Difficulty chart, but also a Bitcoin Block Generation Time vs. Difficulty chart.
-Both measure a difficulty rate within the previous two months and are colour-coded for convenience.
+A good set of resources that also measure difficulty are these Bitcoin Difficulty charts, which not only provide a Bitcoin Hash rate vs. Difficulty chart, but also a Bitcoin Block Generation Time vs. Difficulty chart.
+Both measure a difficulty rate within the previous two months and are color-coded for convenience.
 The Bitcoin Block Generation Time vs. Difficulty chart offers a general estimation of what the next difficulties will be based on past rates.

-Bitcoin mining is not always an independent endeavour.
-Mining pools were created in response to certain users finding it difficult to have enough ‘hashrate’ to solve a problem and earn the payout reward.
-This is a system where communities of individual miners contribute to the formation of a block, and afterwards, the payout reward is split up amongst them.
+Bitcoin mining is not always an independent endeavor.
+Mining pools were created in response to certain users finding it difficult to have enough ‘hash rate’ to solve a problem and earn the payout reward.
+This is a system where communities of individual miners contribute to the formation of a block, and afterward, the payout reward is split up amongst them.